Anvil (band): 2010–present

-From June to July 2010, Anvil went on a tour of Europe, selling out venues in the UK, Spain, Belgium, Switzerland, Germany, and the Netherlands, as well as festivals in Finland, Sweden, France, Italy and Germany.
+From June to July 2010, Anvil went on a tour of Europe, selling out certain venues in the UK, Spain, Belgium, Switzerland, Germany, and the Netherlands as well as appearing at festivals in Finland, Sweden, France, Italy, and Germany.
 The band released Juggernaut of Justice, their 14th studio album, on May 10, 2011, care of The End Records.

-Following the release of the album the band completed yet more tours in Europe and North America, often playing alongside artists such as Alice Cooper and Saxon.
+After the release of the album the band completed yet more tours in Europe and North America, often playing alongside artists such as Alice Cooper and Saxon.
 The band released a new greatest hits album Monument of Metal: The Very Best of Anvil.
 Anvil also started re-releasing their old material, starting with Strength of Steel, Pound For Pound, and Worth the Weight later that same year.

 In January 2012, bassist Glenn Gyorffy quit Anvil, citing creative differences.
 He was replaced by Sal Italiano, late of Iron Maiden tribute band Live After Death.

-Anvil embarked on a 2012 Winter Tour of the US and, in May 2013, released Hope in Hell, a studio recording produced by Bob Marlette.
+Anvil embarked on a 2012 Winter Tour of the US and in May 2013, released Hope in Hell, a studio recording produced by Bob Marlette.
 Kudlow said that in some songs he was inspired by his love of heavy rock'n'roll, which made him feel he "found his way home", to the time when they did their first record.
 In an interview with The Drummer's Journal, Lips outlined how the record was written "as if it was 1983 again."
-At this point, the band had signed with Steamhammer, which would release its next two albums.
+At that point, the band had signed with Steamhammer, which would release its next two albums.
 Anvil toured to promote the new album; they opened for Metallica in Singapore, played Wacken Open Air in Germany, swung through Australia and, in 2014, went on an extensive US tour.

-In 2014, Raven Banner Entertainment released Louder Than Hell: Wacken, The Movie, a collector's edition DVD of the Wacken concert, featuring Alice Cooper, Anthrax, Anvil, Annihilator, Deep Purple, Henry Rollins, Lamb of God, Motörhead, Rammstein and Trivium.
-Also in 2014, Anvil parted ways with Sal Italiano and replaced him with Chris Robertson, who was already acting as the band's rehearsal bassist and a member of their road crew.
+In 2014, Anvil parted ways with Sal Italiano and replaced him with Chris Robertson, who was already acting as the band's rehearsal bassist and a member of their road crew.

 The album Anvil Is Anvil was released on February 26, 2016; the band toured Europe and Japan in support of it.
 Anvil continued touring as its seventeenth album, Pounding the Pavement, was released on January 19, 2018.

-Anvil's 18th album, Legal at Last, was released on February 14, 2020, by AFM Records.
+The band's 18th album, Legal at Last, was released on February 14, 2020, by AFM Records.
 On May 20, 2022, Anvil's 19th album Impact Is Imminent was released.

 On January 1, 2023, former guitarist Sebastian Marino died at the age of 57.
+The band released their twentieth studio album, One and Only, in 2024.
+Former guitarist Dave Allison died on September 30, 2024, at the age of 68.